MatsMulder95/DigitalEnablerHackathon/README.md

 - An application that allows to create alerts.

 ## Dashboard
+We are using [Digital Enabler Platform](digitalenabler.eng.it) for creating the dashboard and connecting the different datasets.
+Features:

 ## App
 The application is made using Flutter, a cross platform mobile app development framework.